-Almost 4 years have passed since my last VCS release.
-In fact, both effects in this demo are 4 years old and were originally planned for Sillyventure 2k14.
-But back then I didn't have any music and ultimately that kept me from coding for the VCS.
-Back then no usable tracker existed, so getting music was not feasible in the foreseeable future.
-The sine scroller used almost the complete RAM, so it was clear it was going to be tough.
-In addition, kk and Kylearan created new stuff using k65, which is basically unbeatable when it comes to coding for bank switching modules.
-The latter is really a nightmare when you have to do it manually.
+Almost four years have passed since my last VCS release.
+Both effects in this demo are four years old and were initially planned for Sillyventure 2k14.
+But back then, I didn't have any music, which kept me from coding for the VCS.
+Back then, no usable tracker existed, so getting music was not feasible in the foreseeable future.
+The sine scroller used almost the complete RAM, so it was clear it would be tough.
+In addition, kk and Kylearan created new stuff using k65, which is unbeatable in coding for bank switching modules.
+The latter is a nightmare when you have to do it manually.

 During that period, Kylearan created TIA Tracker and changed the VCS world.
 Finally, musicians didn't have to be coders anymore.
-At Revision 2017 Flush released .bin with three 3 outstanding tunes created by Glafouk using TIA Tracker.
+At Revision 2017, Flush released .bin with three outstanding tunes created by Glafouk using TIA Tracker.
 That was very motivating, esp. with Nick Montfort, Flush, and Kyleraran at the party place.
-Therefore, when Grey announced that there is going to be a Sillyventure in 2017, I decided to take the effects together with my favorite tune and create this invitation and finally release the stuff.
+Therefore, when Grey announced that there would be a Sillyventure in 2017, I decided to take the effects with my favorite tune, create this invitation, and finally release the stuff.

 Intro Part

-In 2015 Joe Decuir and Ron Nicholson gave an in-depth talk about their work with Jay Miner, and discuss how the system architecture from the Atari 2600 was further developed to form the system architecture of the Atari 400/800 series, and how the Atari 400/800 design evolved into the Amiga.
+In 2015 Joe Decuir and Ron Nicholson talked in-depth about their work with Jay Miner.
+They discussed how the system architecture from the Atari 2600 was further developed to form the system architecture of the Atari 400/800 series and how the Atari 400/800 design evolved into the Amiga.
 This lecture series is available on youtube.
-It was given for the IEEE, celebrates the Amiga system architecture, on its 30th anniversary, and is a must-watch for any serious Atari & Amiga computer enthusiast.
+It was given for the IEEE, celebrates the Amiga system architecture on its 30th anniversary, and is a must-watch for any serious Atari & Amiga computer enthusiast.

 Stage 1: Rip of the original via screen capture from WinUAE.

-Stage 2: Downsize the picture to 48x156 pixels in two 2 colors.
+Stage 2: Downsize the picture to 48x156 pixels in two colors.
 Then adapt the text pixel by pixel.
-48 color clock pixels are the maximum that can be displayed per scanline.
+Forty-eight color clock pixels are the maximum that can be displayed per scanline.

 Sine Scroller

 The sine scroller is the oldest and most complex effect I ever did on the VCS.
 The 12 characters sine scroller (DCYP) runs at a height of 160 scanlines and is the first sine scroller of that size.
-Each character is 7 scanlines high and has a different, position-dependent color.
-The VCS can only display 2 players (i.e. characters) per scanline at variable horizontal positions.
+Each character is seven scanlines high and has a different, position-dependent color.
+The VCS can only display two players (i.e., characters) per scanline at variable horizontal positions.
 Repositioning a single player takes two scanlines.
-In addition, there is not enough RAM to store the character/pixel information for the full-screen height even for a single player.
-All this together yields a complex optimization problem with the parameters number of characters, the height of characters, the amplitude of the sine wave, and the frequency of the sine.
-I created a Java program to compute and visualize all possible solutions and determine the best, taking all constraints into account.
-Best, in this case, means, the maximum number of characters that can be displayed without causing collisions, i.e. situations where the timing for repositioning and loading the graphics from the RAM into the TIA cannot be maintained.
+In addition, there is not enough RAM to store the character/pixel information for the full-screen height, even for a single player.
+All this together yields a complex optimization problem with the parameters number of characters, the number of scanlines part of a character, the amplitude of the sine wave, and the sine frequency.
+I created a Java program to compute and visualize all possible solutions and determine the best, considering all constraints.
+In this case, best means the maximum number of characters that can be displayed without causing collisions, i.e., situations where the timing for repositioning and loading the graphics from the RAM into the TIA cannot be maintained.
 Frames with collisions are marked red in the image below.

-For the best solution, the program also generates the determined number of frames as individual routines containing unrolled source code.
-In a second step the programs scans the resulting source code and performs optimizations.
-For example "JSR" followed by "RTS" is optimized to "JMP" to save stack frames.
-Also <n> consecutive lines of "STA WYSNC" are combined into "JSR WAIT.WSYNC_<n>" to save ROM space.
-The same logic is applied to the different patterns that occur in the generated source.
-Finally, the source is split into different includes to fit into banks of 4k.
+The program generates the determined number of frames as individual routines containing unrolled source code for the best solution.
+In the second step, the program scans the resulting source code and performs optimizations.
+For example, "JSR" followed by "RTS" is optimized to "JMP" to save stack frames.
+Also, <n> consecutive lines of "STA WYSNC" are combined into "JSR WAIT.WSYNC_<n>" to save ROM space.
+The same logic is applied to the different patterns in the generated source.
+Finally, the source code is split into additional include files to fit into banks of 4k.

-The best solution turned out to achieve 12 characters with 30 different animation frames.
+The best solution achieved 12 characters with 30 different animation frames.
 The pure optimized code for all frames takes up 8068 bytes.
-200 bytes of common code are required in each bank that contains frames.
-Hence two full banks and around 500 bytes of a third bank are required for this effect.
+Two hundred bytes of standard code are required in each bank that contains animation frames.
+Hence two entire banks and around 500 bytes of a third bank are needed for this effect.
 To keep the challenge, the decision was to go for a 16k ROM, but not more, and use the rest of the ROM wisely.

 Silly Venture Logo Scroller